Lady Gaga Said This About Bradley Cooper After Intimate Oscars Performance

 — Mark Ronson (@MarkRonson) February 25, 2019

-Gaga and Cooper have been very complimentary of one another since embarking on their A Star is Born journey since plans for the two to take on the fourth remake of the iconic film leaked in 2017.
+Gaga and Cooper have been very complimentary of one another since embarking on their A Star is Born journey since plans for the two to take on the fourth remake of the iconic film first leaked in 2017.

-The actor, best known for films such as American Sniper, Silver Linings Playbook and American Hustle to name a few, told Jimmy Fallon on The Tonight Show in October, per The Hollywood Reporter, that in regards to directing yet another remake of the film, which in the past has starred Hollywood heavyweights Judy Garland and Barbra Streisand, “Everybody said, ‘Don’t do it.'”
+The actor told Jimmy Fallon on The Tonight Show in October that with regard to directing yet another remake of the film, which in the past has starred Hollywood heavyweights Judy Garland and Barbra Streisand, he was advised that it might not be a good idea.

 “I always wanted to direct, I just never had the courage to do it and then, quite honestly, [it was] when I saw Lady Gaga perform and she did the song ‘La Vie en Rose,’ which is a scene in the movie,” said Cooper to Fallon during his interview.